snaeimi/SimCenterDocumentation/docs/common/testbeds/atlantic_city/damage_and_loss.rst

    :align: center
    :figclass: align-center
    :width: 600
+   :alt: Graph showing depth-damage ratio curves that relate peak water depth to the percentage of total replacement cost for various asset types during flood assessment.
    Depth-damage ratio curves for the flood loss assessment.

 The **total loss** from wind and flood damages is estimated by combining the "wind-only" and "flood-only"